felipsant/participacaoLucros/README.md

 3 - Database Interaction

-    3.1 - Only storing the last imported JSON is stored on Funcionario Post/Update Requests.
+    3.1 - Only stores and keeps in the database, the last imported JSON from Funcionario Post/Update Requests.
-        I wrote a method Get so it's possible to see what Funcionarios currently are stored in the database.
+        There is the method Get to see what Funcionarios currently are stored in the persistence.

 4 - Current Methods: